 This process may wipe all of your data.
 Hence, a backup is highly recommended.
 Once you install TWRP, backup your system, data, etc. from the recovery.
 It will be helpful in case anything goes wrong.

 - This tutorial is compatible with Moto X Play XT1562, XT1563.
 However, other variants shall be added in the download repository soon enough.

 - Set up ADB and Fastboot on your computer.
-You can download the fastboot package from here or get the quick ADB and fastboot installer from here.
-For Mac or Linux OS, click here.
+You can download the fastboot package from here.

 - Install Motorola USB Drivers on your computer.
 Windows 10 users may need this pack for drivers to work.

 - Open Settings> Developer options and enable USB Debugging on your device.
 Get developer options by tapping the Build Number 7 time, found in About Phone

 Restore Moto X Play to Stock Lollipop Firmware